o1-labs/rfcs/0009-folding.md

 Given that another RFC will make the degree fixed to 2, it should be possible to make a function that will map expressions to the their relaxed version and apply it to each expression used.

+### Transformation

+We can think that all kimchi expressions will ultimately aggregate into a multivariate polynomial, thanks to the quadricization
+RFC we can additionally assume it to be of degree 2 or less.
+For each term we will have to do a change to the expression and add to the error, we have 3 cases for constant, degree 1 and degree 2 terms that will require different changes to the expression and contribute in a different way to the error.

+#### Expression changes

+- Constant: Will be multiplied by $u^2$
+- Degree 1: Will be multiplied by $u$
+- Degree 2: Unchanged.

+#### Error contribution

+In general, when taking the linear combination of a term, you will get 3 parts, each multiplied by $1$, $r$ or $r^2$.
+The part multiplied by $r$ is the error contribution.
+Here $u_1$ and $u_2$ are the scalar from each of the original instances that become the $u = u_1 * ru_2$ of the new folded instance, same notation is use when needed for witness columns.
+Also, $S$ will represent a selector, which can be multiplying in the term, but does not affect the degree.

+- Constant: For some term $P$, the contribution will be $r2u_1u_2P$, we can likely add all terms together and multiply by
+  $r2u_1u_2$ at the end.
+- Degree 1: For some term $P$, the contribution will be $r(u_1P_2 + u_2P_1)$, similar optimization as above should be possible. here $P_1$ for example just means that for computing the expression we use a column from the first instance (the one with $u_1$).
+- Degree 2: For some term $P$, that contains $ab$ from the witness, the contribution will be $rS(a_1b_2 + a_2b_1)$

+Given that they all contain $r$, it can be omitted and multiplied to the entire $E$ at the end.

 ## Test plan and functional requirements

 1. Testing goals and objectives: